Enxos/DB_Servers/tervezes.md

   - type - manufacturer
   - model - konkret tipusmegnevezes
   - evjarat - manufacturing year
-  - category - some kind of categorization for the car size and price structure for renting.
+  - category ID - foreign key - some kind of categorization for the car size and price structure for renting.

 #### users table